Growing Nut Crops

 Reduced rate places are sometimes available if you are low waged / unwaged – please enquire

-You will be sent further course details and directions a month or so before the course.
+You will be sent further course details and directions when you book.

 If the course you are interested in is full and you are able to attend at short notice, please email us and we can put you on a reserve list in case of a cancellation.